doge555/ompl_release/README.md

 https://openrave.org/) (released version)
 * [Ompl Benchmark Plotter](https://github.com/aorthey/ompl_benchmark_plotter) (recommended to check the git repos for benchmark) (released version)

-To change the iteration time lagging in PDT, replace the following condition in **RandomGeometricGraph.cpp**:
+To change the iteration time lagging in PDT, replace the following condition in **RandomGeometricGraph.cpp** file of the planner:

    *while (newSamples_.size() < numNewStates && !terminationCondition);*